georust/rinex/README.md

 ## Disadvantages :warning:

 - Navigation is currently not feasible with Glonass and IRNSS
-- Differential navigation (SBAS, DGNSS or RTK) not support yet
+- Differential navigation (SBAS, DGNSS or RTK) is not support yet
 - Our applications do not accept BINEX or other proprietary formats
 - File production might lack some features, mostly because we're currently focused on data processing